Agentic AI for Commercial Insurance Underwriting with Adversarial Self-Critique: Introduction

 \section{Introduction}

-Commercial insurance underwriting typically takes days or weeks per submission as underwriters manually review extensive documentation.
-AI has shown dramatic potential to accelerate this process.
-Average decision time dropped from 3-5 days to approximately 12 minutes for standard policies while maintaining 99.3\% accuracy \cite{biztech2025}.
-Even on complex cases, AI cut processing time by 31\% and improved accuracy by 43\% \cite{deloitte2025}.
+Commercial insurance underwriting typically takes days to weeks per submission as underwriters manually review extensive documentation.
+AI has strong potential to accelerate this process.
+For standard policies, average decision time dropped from 3-5 days to about 12 minutes while maintaining 99.3\% accuracy \cite{biztech2025}.
+Even in complex cases, AI reduced processing time by 31\% and improved accuracy by 43\% \cite{deloitte2025}.